Away and Beyond

-Away & Beyond is the fifth solo studio album by veteran Nigerian musician 2Face Idibia.
+Away & Beyond is the fifth solo studio album by Nigerian singer 2Face Idibia.
 It was released on 30 April 2012 by Hypertek Entertainment.
-The album features additional vocalists such as Naeto C, Dammy Krane, Terry Tha Rapman, Huma Lara, Becca and Rocksteady.
-Producers that worked on the album include Femdouble, G.$ol, Jay Sleek, Kas, Clutchie, DJ Willie O, Kaywa, Spellz and Kiki Banson.
+The album features guest appearances from Naeto C, Dammy Krane, Terry tha Rapman, Huma Lara, Becca and Rocksteady.
+Producers that worked on the album include Femdouble, G.$ol, Jay Sleek, Clutchie, DJ Willie O, Kaywa, Spellz and Kiki Banson.
+Away & Beyond follows up to The Unstoppable International Edition (2010).

 Launch party

-The release of Away & Beyond was marked by a launch event at the Eko Hotel and Suites in Lagos, Nigeria, during the 2012 Buckwyld 'n' Breathless concert.
+The release of Away & Beyond was marked by a launch event at the Eko Hotel and Suites in Lagos, during the 2012 Buckwyld 'n' Breathless concert.
 Held on 30 April 2012, it featured performances from Vector, M.I, Kas, D'banj, Sound Sultan, W4, Sir Shina Peters, and more.
 Additionally, 2Face Idibia's old group Plantashun Boiz reunited for the ceremony.
 During a performance of "African Queen", 2Face publicly pledged his love to then-fiancée Annie Macaulay, earning a standing ovation from the audience, which included his mother, Annie’s mother, and Senator Florence Ita Giwa.